conorevans/java-programs/README.md

 # java-scripts
-Collation of Java programs, primarily from 2nd and 3rd year of university.
+Collection of Java programs, primarily from 2nd and 3rd year of university.
+Includes:
+- sorting algorithms
+- shortest paths
+- KnullMorrisPratt
+- ConnectX
+- Snake (like the Nokia game)
+- Unit testing